marieke-woensdregt/review_diversity_abm/README.md

 *NB:* Backticks at the end of the lines are powershell code to run multi-line code.

-    gcloud compute instances create-with-container my-instance-name `
+    gcloud compute instances create-with-container my-instance-name2 `
-      --container-image=gcr.io/test-project-329910/github.com/lukaswallrich/pyscript2gce:latest `
+      --container-image=gcr.io/diversity-simulations/github.com/lukaswallrich/pyscript2gce-production:latest `
       --zone=us-central1-b `
-      --machine-type=n1-standard-1  `
+      --machine-type=e2-highcpu-16  `
       --boot-disk-size=10GB `
       --scopes cloud-platform `
-      --container-restart-policy=never
+      --container-restart-policy=never `
+      --preemptible

 The virtual machine *should* automatically shut down as soon as the script is done.
 However, please check that in order to avoid unnecessary costs.
+Also, the machine won't be deleted, so you will continue to be charged a small amount for the permanent disk until you delete it manually.

 (You can also experiment with pre-emptible machines.
 They are at least 60% cheaper, but might be pre-empted - i.e. shut down - at any time.
 For that, add `--preemptible` to the code.
 If you do that with long computations, you might want to consider regularly saving interim results.)